Addiction-related structural neuroplasticity: Nucleus accumbens

 The nucleus accumbens plays an integral role in addiction.
 Almost every addictive drug of abuse induces the release of dopamine into the nucleus accumbens.
 The NAc is particularly important for instrumental learning, including cue-induced reinstatement of drug-seeking behavior.
 It is also involved in mediating the initial reinforcing effects of addictive drugs.
 The most common cell type in the NAc is the GABAergic medium spiny neuron.
 These neurons project inhibitory connections to the VTA and receive excitatory input from various other structures in the limbic system.
 Changes in the excitatory synaptic inputs into these neurons have been shown to be important in mediating addiction-related behaviors.
 It has been shown that LTP and LTD occurs at NAc excitatory synapses.

 Unlike the VTA, a single dose of cocaine induces no change in potentiation in the excitatory synapses of the NAc.
 LTD was observed in the medium spiny neurons in the NAc following two different protocols: a daily cocaine administration for five days or a single dose followed by 10–14 days of withdrawal.
 This suggests that the structural changes in the NAc are associated with long-term behaviors (rather than acute responses) associated with addiction such as drug seeking.

 Human relevance

 Relapse

 Neuroscientists studying addiction define relapse as the reinstatement of drug-seeking behavior after a period of abstinence.
 The structural changes in the VTA are hypothesized to contribute to relapse.
-Once the molecular mechanisms of relapse are better understood, a pharmacological treatment may be developed to prevent it.
+As the molecular mechanisms of relapse are better understood, pharmacological treatments to prevent relapse are further refined.

-Relapse is the biggest problem for recovering addicts; an addict can be forced to abstain from using drugs while they are admitted in a treatment clinic, but once they leave the clinic they are at risk of relapse.
+Risk of relapse is a serious and long-term problem for recovering addicts.
+An addict can be forced to abstain from using drugs while they are admitted in a treatment clinic, but once they leave the clinic they are at risk of relapse.
 Relapse can be triggered by stress, cues associated with past drug use, or re-exposure to the substance.
 Animal models of relapse can be triggered in the same way.